 Leases: In February 2016, amended guidance was issued for lease arrangements.
-The amended standard will require lessees to recognize assets and liabilities on the balance sheet for all leases with terms longer than 12 months and provide enhanced disclosures on key information of leasing arrangements.
-The amended guidance is effective for us commencing in the first quarter of 2020, on a modified retrospective basis.
+The amended guidance will require lessees to recognize assets and liabilities on the balance sheet for all leases with terms longer than 12 months and provide enhanced disclosures on key information of leasing arrangements.
+The amended guidance is effective for us commencing in the first quarter of 2020.
 Early adoption is permitted.
-We plan to adopt the new standard on the effective date and are currently evaluating the impact of this amended guidance on our consolidated financial statements.
-We anticipate that the adoption of the amended lease guidance will materially affect our consolidated balance sheets and will require certain changes to our systems and processes.
+We plan to adopt the amended guidance on the effective date and expect that the adoption of the amended lease guidance will materially affect our consolidated balance sheet and will require certain changes to our systems and processes.

 Financial Instruments: In January 2016, amended guidance was issued that requires equity investments to be measured at fair value with changes in fair value recognized in net income and enhanced disclosures about those investments.
 This guidance also simplifies the impairment assessments of equity investments without readily determinable fair value.
 The investments that are accounted for under the equity method of accounting or result in consolidation of the investee are excluded from the scope of this amended guidance.
-The amended guidance will become effective for us commencing in the first quarter of 2019 and will be adopted through a cumulative-effect adjustment.
+The amended guidance will become effective for us commencing in the first quarter of 2019 and will be applied through a cumulative-effect adjustment.
 Early adoption is not permitted except for certain provisions.
-We are currently evaluating the impact of this amended guidance on our consolidated financial statements.
+We do not expect the adoption of this amended guidance to have a material effect on our consolidated financial statements.